-No one need fear the dark again, there are treatment programs that really can cure Nyctophobia and there’s one we particularly recommend:
+No one need fear the dark again as there are treatment programs that really can cure Nyctophobia.

 When you think about it, nyctophobia is not a fear that’s related to the darkness itself.
 It’s more of the hidden preceived dangers that lie within it.

 The fear usually first manifests itself in children but often continues and develops into adulthood.
 As to the actual cause – that varies.
 Some say that it’s an inbuilt fear in all of us – a kind of protection mechanism against all the unseen predatirs which hunt under the cover of darkness.
 However, it’s much more likely that it’s down to behaviours, situations or events in childhood.

 It could be that someone close to us had a fear of the dark and we picked up on this fear and replicated it in ourselves.
 Alternatively, it could relate to a particular traumatic event that occured in darkness.
 Or, just as likely is that it was picked up after watching scary movies which always depict the scary event happenin in the dark!

 If we’re honest, most of us get a little nervy in the dark but Nyctophobia is more than a few nerves!
 It’s full on extreme and irrational fear which leave the sufferer terrified of the dark.
 The result is often sleeping with the light on, being home before dark, making sure their always in a well lit environment and simply not going out at night.

 Any individual who suffers from nyctophobia becomes nervous in a darkened environment.
 He/she is reluctant to venture out at night.
 They are afraid to turn off lights during night times and always leave lights on unnecessarily.
 They are in the habit of sleeping with the lights on through the night.